 For the joint exams, the candidate's letter of admission is also a tax receipt and should be retained after the exam if needed for tax purposes.
-Applications and online registration are linked from the "Exam Registration" section.
+Applications and online registration are linked from the Exam Registration page of the CAS website.
 Applications must be received by the published deadlines.